DomenicoHorsay/Weather-forecast/readme.md

 <p>This is the Clima-App project, a weather status page developed using the OpenWeatherMap API.
 In this project, I created a simple, responsive page that allows users to search for a city's weather forecast and displays information such as temperature, wind speed, and sky conditions.<p>

 <img src="src/images/project-img.svg">

+<h1>Project Description<h1>

+<p>The Clima-App Project is a web application that uses the OpenWeatherMap API to provide real-time weather information for a specific city.
+Users can enter the name of the city in the search box and will receive updated information about the weather in that location.<p>